btwiuse/k0s/.github/README.md

 This project is not to be confused with [k0s - The Zero Friction Kubernetes by Team Lens](https://github.com/k0sproject/k0s).

-I started k0s as a hobby project and registered [k0s.io](https://k0s.io) in 2019.
+I started Kubernot as a hobby project and registered [k0s.io](https://k0s.io) in 2019.

 The Zero Friction Kubernetes project was launched with the domain name [k0sproject.io](https://k0sproject.io) in late 2020.